Python Dates

 The date contains year, month, day, hour, minute, second, and microsecond.

-The datetime module has many methods to return information about the date object.
+module has many methods to return information about the date object.

 Here are a few examples, you will learn more about them later in this chapter: